What is Tāhuhu: Preserving the Nation’s Memory?

 Archives are records, selected for their enduring value, which are kept in perpetuity.
 There will always be a need for the physical storage of and access to our collections and holdings.
 We anticipate the demand for physical storage will remain steady to 2030.

 Funding in Budget 2019 of $25.48 million over two years allowed progress on the design and resource consent planning for the new Archives Wellington building.
 It also allowed planning to progress a new Regional Shared Repository which will replace ageing regional facilities and provide much needed additional storage capacity for Archives and the National Library.

 Budget 2020 funding allowed for a new home for Archives Wellington, land purchase and design for a new Regional Shared Repository in the lower North Island, and the detailed design for National Library alterations to enable greater collaboration across the three heritage organisations and to permanently accommodate Ngā Taonga Sound & Vision.

 Does this mean public records transfers will be able to recommence?

 If funding in Budget 2020 is secured the construction of the new Archives facility will be completed in late 2024.
 It is anticipated that transfers would recommence shortly after.

 Will Tāhuhu include Ngā Taonga Sound and Vision?

-The inclusion of Ngā Taonga Sound and Vision, which manages nearly one million audio-visual collection items, remains an option.
-This would support a truly connected and collaborative recorded heritage system.
+Ngā Taonga Sound & Vision, which manages nearly one million audio-visual collection items, will be included in the heritage campus, supporting a truly connected and collaborative recorded heritage system.

 We welcome a new partnership with Axiell, the world’s leading supplier of software to the cultural sector, to manage our unique archives.